manuel-valles/graphql-guide/README.md

 ### 1.4.
 Subscriptions

 - GraphQL subscriptions use web sockets behind the scenes which keeps an open channel of communication between the client and the server.
 This is super useful for chat apps and real time ordering apps.

-- GraphQL Yoga comes with a simple npm package, [GraphQL subscriptions](https://github.com/apollographql/graphql-subscriptions), that lets you wire up GraphQL with a pubsub system (like Redis) to implement subscriptions in GraphQL.
+- GraphQL Yoga comes with a simple npm package, [GraphQL subscriptions](https://github.com/apollographql/graphql-subscriptions), that lets you wire up GraphQL with a pubsub system (like Redis) to implement subscriptions in GraphQL:

   - `PubSub` instance is a simple pubsub implementation, based on `EventEmitter`;
   - You must implement your Subscriptions type resolver, using the `pubsub.asyncIterator` to map the event you need, e.g. `count`;
   - `pubsub.publish` is what allows to publish new data to all of the subscribers.
 The first argument is the channel name that must match it up exactly with the supported channel, e.g. `count`, and the second argument will be an object (aligned with the `Subcription` type in the `schema.graphql` with the data that should get sent to the client.